Educative.io is a coding educational resource with a library of courses for anyone to learn and lead a software engineering role.

 The course is part of a comprehensive learning path designed just for nailing tech interviews.

 The course goes beyond just teaching the core data aspects and bombarding the learner with a ton of coding questions for practice.

 It simplifies the whole process by providing the core patterns that usually manifest in many coding questions.
 The idea is to be able to, according to the team that designed the course, ‘map a new problem to an already known problem’

 Learning paths are a series of courses leading to a particular outcome packed into a bundle.

 For example, there are learning paths for becoming a front-end developer, a data analyst in Python, and so on.

-The learning path feature is to me, one that is practical.
-It can save one a lot of time and stress figuring out how exactly to study.
+The learning path feature is, to me, one that is practical.
+It can save a lot of time and stress figuring out how exactly to study.

 Educative.io even lets you save learning paths and displays the ones you are currently in.

 You will get your assessment result sent to your email (PS: I scored this low because I was in a rush to complete the assessment and grab a screenshot for my review 😩)